 Rob Hogg is currently serving his third term as state senator for Senate District 33 in Cedar Rapids after two terms as a state representative in the Iowa House.
 First elected in 2002, he was re-elected to the Iowa House in 2004, ran successfully for the Iowa Senate in 2006, and was re-elected to the Iowa Senate in 2010 and 2014.
 In 2016, he ran for the United States Senate, finishing second in a four-way race in the Democratic primary to the nominee, former Lt.
 Gov. Patty Judge, with 37,680 votes, or 38.9%.
+In November 2016, he was unanimously elected Senate Democratic Leader in the Iowa Senate.

 In 2010, Rob helped form the Cedar River Watershed Coalition, a citizen-led effort to advocate for policies and practices to improve watershed and floodplain management to reduce future flood damage and improve water quality.
 The Coalition is committed to saying “never again” to the level of flood damage that occurred in 2008.
 Rob currently serves as co-chair of the Coalition.